A Chirality-Based Quantum Leap: Overview

-In technological quantum devices, achieving spin polarization is not trivial and requires a sophisticated degree of `quantum control' via tailored electromagnetic excitation.
+In technological quantum devices, achieving spin polarization requires a sophisticated degree of `quantum control' \emph{via} engineered electromagnetic excitation.
 Nature seems to have found its own way towards spin polarization.
 As a consequence of the CISS effect, chiral isomers (\textit{i.e.}, enantiomers) have opposite electron spin orientation preferences, which might be explored by the pharmaceutical industry.
-CISS might also have tremendous biological implications, as proteins and many biomolecules, including DNA, are chiral.
-Finally, it was recently demonstrated that electron transport through the surface of bacteria is spin-polarized.
-If spin is harnessed in cellular electron transport processes it opens the door for quantum information transfer in living environments.
-In addition, electron transfer through chiral structures is more efficient than that through comparable achiral structures, and under some conditions can be temperature-independent -- both features being relevant to all technologies relying on optimal charge transport (\textit{i.e.}, the whole quantum device industry).
-Finally, the complex responses of chiral molecules to electromagnetic fields, involving both the electric and magnetic polarizabilities, pave the way to control and to manipulate interactions and the imprinting of chiral characteristics onto photons, phonons and materials.
+The CISS effect might also have important biological implications, as proteins and many biomolecules, including DNA and amino acids, are chiral.
+Finally, it was recently demonstrated that electron transport through bacteria nanowires is spin polarized.\cite{Mishra2019} If spin is harnessed in cellular electron transport processes, quantum information transfer in living environments might be possible.
+In addition, electron transfer through chiral structures is more efficient than that through comparable achiral structures, and under some conditions can be temperature independent, which are critical to technologies relying on optimal charge transport (\textit{i.e.}, the entire quantum device industry).
+Finally, the complex response of chiral molecules to electromagnetic fields, involving both the electric and magnetic polarizabilities, suggests the potential of controlling and manipulating interactions and the imprinting of chiral characteristics onto photons, phonons and materials.

-Unveiling the quantum mechanisms behind electron spin transport via CISS will allow the manipulation of the effect to be used for technological and therapeutic advantage -- especially in the quantum sciences -- as we aim to demonstrate with this review.
+Unveiling the quantum mechanisms behind electron spin transport \emph{via} the CISS effect may enable the manipulation of the effect for technological and theranostic advantage -- especially within the realm of the quantum sciences -- as we aim to illustrate with this review.